tuomasvalkamo/tuomasvalkamo-com/content/blog/CMS-course/week-1/index.md

 description: Learning idempotence, master-minion architecture, Salt, remote execution, infrastructure as code.
 ---

 This is the first week of the Configuration Management Systems course at Haaga-Helia University of Applied Sciences.
 The course lasts for the next 2.5 months until the end of 2022.
-This week we learned the basic concepts master-minion architecture, Salt fundamentals, remote code execution, and infrastructure as code.
+This week we learned the basic concepts of master-minion architecture, Salt fundamentals, remote code execution, and infrastructure as code.

 Course material: https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/